v3ss0n/cookiecutter-starlite-halfstack/README.md

 # Cookiecutter For Starlite + SAQ + Sqlalchemy + Docker

-This is starter with cookiecutter for Starlite and much simpler version of <https://github.com/starlite-api/starlite-pg-redis-docker> , using peter's <https://github.com/topsport-com-au/starlite-saqlalchemy>
+This is starter with cookiecutter for Starlite.
+It is much simpler version of <https://github.com/starlite-api/starlite-pg-redis-docker> Built on top of peter's <https://github.com/topsport-com-au/starlite-saqlalchemy>

 ## Quickstart